 Ed Abroad's extensive risk management experience and comprehensive protocols have allowed us to successfully continue operating programs in the midst of the COVID-19 pandemic, with CU Boulder students returning to Education Abroad program sites starting in January 2021.
 See our Ed Abroad & COVID-19 page for more information on how we are making programming decisions, how COVID-19 impacts Ed Abroad programs, and what students should do to prepare for study abroad within the context of COVID-19.

 Additionally, for students participating in CU Boulder Education Abroad programs and for those registered in the International Travel Registry, Education Abroad does the following:

 - Provides access to country-specific information including the United States Department of State’s International Travel page, Consular Information Sheets, and International SOS reports which provide basic health and safety information that we want and expect students to know.

 - Gives students information on registering their trip with the US Department of State’s Smart Traveler Enrollment Program (STEP).
 STEP registration allows the appropriate embassy to send information about safety conditions in the destination country and helps the U.S. embassy to contact students in an emergency.

-- Registers students in the Education Abroad international insurance policy.
+- Enrolls students in the Education Abroad international insurance policy.